Frequently Asked Questions

 Vaccines teach our immune system to respond to a virus by recognizing some key sign of it.
 Mutations that affect the parts of the virus that the immune system recognizes could undermine a vaccine’s effectiveness.

 Data is still being collected about vaccine efficacy but preliminary results are encouraging.
-While the VOCs may change the spike protein, early data is showing that the vaccine is helpful at reducing the burden of disease regardless of which variant is circulating.
+While the VOCs may change the spike protein, early data is showing that the vaccine is helpful at reducing the burden of disease – severe outcomes such as hospitalizations and death.

 Data is still being collected on VOCs to better understand just how different they are.
-Erring on the side of caution is always wise, but continuing to follow good public health safety measures will help prevent the spread of COVID-19 regardless of variant:
+Erring on the side of caution is always wise, but continuing to follow good public health safety measures will help reduce teh burden of circulating variants on our health-care system:

 • Proper masking